Skip to content

 Approach 2: Default Fingerprint-Based Detection

-Escape's default tenant isolation configuration employs response fingerprinting to automatically detect authorization failures across the majority of API architectures without requiring custom rule definition.
+Escape's default configuration employs response fingerprinting to automatically detect authorization failures across the majority of API architectures without requiring custom rule definition.
+This approach is effective for both Tenant Isolation and Privilege Escalation testing.

 Configuration Example: